chschoenenberger/covid19_dashboard_ch/README.md

 deactivate renv by calling ``renv::deactivate()``.
 Afterwards you should be able to deploy the dashboard to Shinyapps using ``rsconnect::deployApp()``.

+## Data
+The COVID-19 data for Switzerland are collected by [Daniel Probst](https://twitter.com/skepteis) several times a day from different sources and published on [Github](https://github.com/daenuprobst/covid19-cases-switzerland).
+Thanks a lot for the great work!
+Note: For Switzerland there are currently no data on cured cases.
+Therefore they are not included on this dashboard until they are available.
+Data for Liechtenstein are currently not available.
+However, this can be supplemented if necessary.

 ## Contribute
 If you want to add any visualization or further information feel free to create a pull request.
 For major rework either fork the repository or create